a5hk/tree/README.md

 ## Usage

-This chart expects tabular data with 2 or 3 columns of data.
-Column three is optional but must be a number when present.
-It interprets first column as parent node and second column as child node.
-The value of third optional column is displayed when hovering on a child node.
-You can click on non-leaf nodes to expand/collapse tree/subtrees.
-If values of first and second columns are equal for row of data, that row will be discarded.
+This chart expects tabular data with 2 or 3 columns.
+Column three is optional but must contain a number when present.
+It interprets the first column as the parent node and the second column as the child node.
+The value of the third optional column is displayed when hovering over a child node.
+You can click on non-leaf nodes to expand or collapse tree/subtrees.
+If the values in the first and second columns are equal for a row of data, that row will be discarded.

 ### Examples